yoxycodes/yoxycodes.github.io/_tabs/about.md

 Hello!
 Welcome to my blog, here i'll document some of my project and share some thoughts and things i like.

-I am 17yo, currently at highschool.
+I am 17yo, currently at highschool..